 I’m not saying that we should all go around setting unnecessary boundaries and trying to decide if people are crossing them or not.
 Some boundary crossing is harmless, like the guy [or gal] at work who always gets right in your face during conversation or the boss who loves to touch people while he is talking to them or even my FB friend who from time to time writes silly things on my wall!
 What I am saying is: be clear about what you will and will not accept.
 The people who deserve to be in your life will respect that and those who don’t won’t.

-Nomalanga helps Black Women thrive in their lives and careers.
-She is a Social Commentator, an Editor at Your Black World , Assistant Professor of Professional Studies and the reigning Mrs Botswana.
-Visit Nomalanga’s blog at successfulblackwoman.com or on Facebook or Twitter
+Nomalanga helps Black women thrive in their lives and careers.
+She is a Social Commentator, an Editor at Your Black World , a former College Professor and Mrs Botswana.
+Visit Nomalanga’s Facebook page or Follow her on Twitter